GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_marginal_VaRs(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=display)

 The function 'yf_marginal_VaRs' enables the calculation of the Marginal VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Marginal VaR is the amount of potential loss that adding an additional unit of an asset to a portfolio would contribute to the overall VaR of the portfolio.

 #### Args: